punctum-im/protocol-old/SPEC.md

 ### POST /api/v1/messages

-Takes a Message object and posts it to the server.
+Takes a Message object and posts it to the conference.

 ## List of objects with properties